dianfu/pyflink-faq/k8s/README.md

-# Runs PyFlink jobs on Kubernetes
+# Run PyFlink jobs on Kubernetes

 In this example, we'd like to give a simple example to show how to run PyFlink jobs on Kubernetes in application mode.
 It has been documented clearly in Flink's [official documentation](https://nightlies.apache.org/flink/flink-docs-stable/docs/deployment/resource-providers/native_kubernetes/) about how to work with Kubernetes.